SpudnikEX/obsidian-callout-tasks/README.md

 ## Drawbacks
 - ❌ Cannot be queried like Obsidian Tasks.
 - ❌ Requires a space between a task description and its metadata.
-(Already done in the template)
+(Provided in the template)

 ## Inspirations & References
 - ✨ Obsidian Tasks: https://publish.obsidian.md/tasks/Introduction